En7i/Learning/README.md

 posta? what kind of sorcery is this?!?!?!?!
-Herecy, in the name of the omnisiah, repent foul machine!
+Herecy, in the name of the omnissiah, repent foul machine!

 # comandos basico para git
 1 - ver acrchivos cambiados git status